-Attention to detail is one of the most critical traits for a tax consultant to have, as even little mistakes in tax preparation can have major effects.
+Attention to detail is one of the most critical traits for a tax consultant, as even little mistakes in tax preparation can have major effects.

 10. Do you assess a client’s tax knowledge?

 Tax-related information provided to clients aids in their knowledge of their financial status.
-This question is asked by hiring managers to examine your communication skills and ability to educate clients base on their understanding of taxes, laws, and financial conditions.
-Describe the questions you ask your consumers to get a sense of their tax knowledge.
+Thus, hiring managers ask this question to examine your communication skills and ability to educate clients based on their understanding of taxes, laws, and financial conditions.
+Hence, describe the questions you ask your consumers to get a sense of their tax knowledge.

 11. How do you deal with changing tax laws?
 What do you tell your clients about it?

 A tax counselor must be adaptive and well-versed in tax rules.
-This question is used by hiring managers to assess how fast and effectively you comprehend and convey new tax legislation to your clients.
+Thus this question is used by hiring managers to assess how fast and effectively you comprehend and convey new tax legislation to your clients.
 Give specific examples or describe your client’s communication style.

 12. How do you locate tax breaks for your clients?